sanekee/limi/README.md

 # Limi

-Limit is a lightweight go http router.
+Limi is a lightweight go http router.
 The goal of the project is to make writing REST application easier with composable middlewares and idiomatic handler interface.

 ## Features